Snow Lake (Pakistan): Getting there

 The journey to Snow Lake typically begins in Skardu, which can be reached by plane or jeep from Islamabad.
 From Skardu, a jeep takes travelers through the Braldu Gorge to the village of Askole.
 The trek from Askole initially proceeds towards K2, then turns northwest up the Biafo Glacier to Snow Lake.
 The descent differs from the ascent, going through the Hunza Valley and ending in Gilgit, from where a return to Islamabad can be arranged by plane or jeep.
+A guide is mandatory for the trek as it visits restricted regions within the Central Karakoram National Park.